 Historically, the company's executive officers and directors have entered into Rule 10b5-1 trading arrangements periodically.
-Now, in accordance with the new disclosure requirement set forth in Item 408(a) of Regulation S-K, the following table discloses any officer (as defined in Rule 16a-1(f) under the Securities Exchange Act of 1934, as amended) or director who adopted a contract, instruction or written plan for the sale of securities of the company intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) during the quarterly period ended July 1, 2023:
+In accordance with the new disclosure requirement set forth in Item 408(a) of Regulation S-K, during the quarterly period ended September 30, 2023, no officer (as defined in Rule 16a-1(f) under the Securities Exchange Act of 1934, as amended) or director adopted, modified or terminated a contract, instruction or written plan for the purchase or sale of securities of the company intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) or a non-Rule 10b5-1 trading arrangement.